Intinti Gruhalakshmi: Plot

-Tulasi plans to celebrate 50th anniversary of Parandhamaiah and Anasuya and during the occasion, Lasya and Tulasi's co-sister Bhagya demean Saraswati, Tulasi's mother.
+Tulasi plans to celebrate 50th anniversary of Parandamayya and Anasuya and during the occasion, Lasya and Tulasi's co-sister Bhagya demean Saraswati, Tulasi's mother.
 Nandu and Tulasi get divorced.
 An aged lonely man Ramachandra requests Tulasi to be the owner of his textile industry to which she accepts, though after some resistance from Anasuya and Ankita.
-She wants some money to invest in the factory and Parandhamaiah suggests her to mortgage the house.
-Claiming legal right over the house, Nandu objects while Parandhamaiah suffers from a heart stroke due tensions in his family.
+She wants some money to invest in the factory and Parandamayya suggests her to mortgage the house.
+Claiming legal right over the house, Nandu objects while Parandamayya suffers from a heart stroke due tensions in his family.
 Tulasi arranges money for surgery by mortgaging the house with Sasikala, a moneylender.
 The surgery is successful and Parandhaamaiah recovers.
 Nandu apologizes to his father who rejects the apology and rebukes him.
 In the same week, Ramachandra and Tulasi discuss the funds required to rejuvenate the factory and the lack of funding sources.
 Tulasi requests the garment company material supplier Mishra to supply the material without an advance and he agrees.
 Tulasi and her family rejoice but their happiness is short lived as Nandu meets with an accident after being depressed by his father's cold behaviour towards him.
 Fortunately, he sustains only minor injuries.
 Lasya takes advantage of this situation and plots to throw Tulasi out of the house.
 Anasuya supports her.
 Tulasi comes to Lasya's home to enquire about Nandu's well-being.
 But Lasya and Anasuya stop her from seeing Nandu and blame her for the accident.
 They demand that Tulasi take Nandu home so that he may emerge from the depression caused by leaving his family.
 A helpless Tulasi brings Nandu and Lasya to her home.
 Tulasi starts her factory as Mishra agrees to supply the material.
 But Nandu insults her as she is an undergraduate.
 A jealous Lasya joins hands with Giridhar, who wants to usurp Ramachandra's factory and establish his own business venture, to destroy Tulasi.
 However, Tulasi re-opens the factory by performing rituals with Nandu.
 However the electricity department officers cut power off due to a penalty which is actually fabricated by Giridhar.
 Tulasi figures the cause out, and electricity is restored.